 Lambert Private Equity LLC has no outside investors and is considered a private group run by its principals, similar to a merchant bank that invests its own capital and as such it is seeking capital appreciation through the identification and funding of growth companies.

-Joseph N. Lambert, Chief Investment Officer, Lambert Private Equity LLC
+Joseph N. Lambert, Managing Director and Chief Investment Officer, Lambert Private Equity LLC

 Mr. Lambert is the principal and portfolio manager for Lambert Capital Management (LCM).
 Joe leads the firm which provides innovative, equity investment advisory services.
 LCM focuses on Asset Allocation and original security research as the foundation for superior risk adjusted portfolio returns.
 They provide portfolio management that are tailored, client-specific services to a variety of clients including corporations, private individuals, foundations and endowments.
 His first registration was originally with the SEC in 1988 and is a Registered Investment Advisor with the California State Department of Corporations.
 Over his 30 years in the investment field Mr. Lambert has refined the investment process as a portfolio manager at Lambert Capital Management.